VCityTeam/UD-SV/Install/Install3DCityDB.md

         * find the container named <name> using the 5432 port,
         * run the command `sudo docker container stop <name>`,
         * eventually try again your `docker run ...` command.
       Note that the 5432 port might also be allocated by some other services that you might retrieve with at command of the from `lsof -i :5432`.

+ * **Use of the container**: After running the `docker run` command when installing the database, you can use the container immediately without any other command.
+However, each time you restart your computer, you should run the following command `sudo docker start citydb-container` in order to launch your database.

 ### 1.B/ Installing a 3DCityDB+PostGIS server with a package manager (apt)